GuillermoFidalgo/StripTkMaps/ListRuns/README.md

 The `ListRunsDriver.py` is an interactive (for now) script that will generate text files with the run numbers found on the specified source.
 Note that it is a bit hard coded for ZeroBias runs.
 This is something to be fixed in the future.

 *Side note* The latest version of the `getRR()` method is awaiting athentication fixes and will output some errors on screen.
-This is due to some security workaround that is currently being looked at.
+This is due to a security workaround that is currently being looked at in this [issue](https://github.com/CMSTrackerDPG/cernrequests/issues/1).

+# Acknowledgment
+Thanks for Peter Stein and Fabio Espinosa for your work in developing these tools.